amoghmv/generic-data-analysis/README.md

 ## Antarctica Global Assignment Questions - Data Analyst

 This repository contains my solutions to the below questions.
-It includes SQL queries and Python-based analytics using packages like pandas, matplotlib, numpy
+It includes SQL queries and Python-based analytics using packages like pandas, matplotlib, numpy, seaborn, sckit-learn
+The file **insights_through_analysis.pdf** is the report that includes everything related to the analysis, business insights, business recommendations and suggestions.

 **File name - python_code_analysis.ipynb**
               AND
-              **sql_code_analysis.sql**
+              **sql_code_analysis.sql** includes code used for the analysis to answer the following business questions:

 1. **Lead Generation Efficiency** (SQL)
 Ratio of leads generated to time spent — who is most efficient?